 Identify the skills you have, how you can improve them and develop new ones.

-Learn digital skills to improve your confidence in using technology for work, learning and daily life.
+Learn digital skills to improve your confidence for work, learning and daily life.

 Make online learning a fun and rewarding experience.